 If you do dial 9-1-1 in error, stay on the line and inform the dispatcher of the mistake.
 Otherwise, the dispatcher needs to call back to confirm there is an emergency.
 If the dispatcher does not receive an answer or if the answering machine picks up, and emergency crew will be sent out and could be diverted from an actual emergency.
 There is no penalty for calling 9-1-1 by mistake.

-If the fire department responds to a fire alarm and upon conducting an investigation, a member of the fire department determines that the alarm is a false alarm occurring as a result of a malicious act, the property owner shall be charged the fee as stipulated in Schedule A attached to the current Fees and Charges By-law.
+If the fire department responds to a fire alarm and upon conducting an investigation, a member of the fire department determines that the alarm is a false alarm occurring as a result of a malicious act, the property owner shall be charged the fee as stipulated in the Fees and Charges By-law.

 What to do After a Fire